 Small Business Saturday is part of the Shop Small Movement, which helps bring communities together to show support for small business owners, and helps them gain exposure throughout the year.
 If you’re a small business owner, you’re already part of the Movement, and there is no charge to participate.
 The Small Business Association (SBA) also supports Small Business Saturday with national publicity and helpful tips on their website.
 You can learn more about the national Small Business Saturday campaign by visiting ShopSmall.com.

 How can your business get involved with Small Business Saturday?

-Step 1: Go to ShopSmall.com and click on the “Promote Your Business” page.
+Step 1: Go to ShopSmall.com and click on “Small Business Owners” in the navigation bar.

 There you can create custom signs and social post images using their Shop Small® Studio.
 Sign-up to receive free customized, downloadable marketing materials to help you promote your business, including social post and Instagram story images, a banner and poster.

 Step 2: Create Your Small Business Saturday Marketing Plan

 To ensure a successful Small Business Saturday promotion, you need a plan.
 Take some time to think through the promotion, including the following steps:

 Think about what your goals are for Small Business Saturday.
 How will you measure success?
 Having a measurable goal enables you to determine if your efforts were successful or not.
 For example, if you’re a retailer or restaurant owner, you should definitely have a sales goal (e.g., “increase sales for the day by 20% over same day last year”).
 You can also set a traffic goal (“increase store traffic by 25% over last year).